The magnificent Cathedral of Notre-Dame de Paris is the most iconic structure rising at the point zero of France.

 Tickets, Guided Tours and Entrance

-Admission Fees before the Fire
+Admission Fees After the Fire

 What to do at Notre-Dame de Paris ?